icons8/free/src/cs/Free.Scripts/LlmHeader.md

 * Layers requiring `_t` field to specify type (e.g., `"RECT"`, `"TEXT"`, `"GROUP"`)
 * All non-enum fields below are in format: `(type) (name) = (default value)`.
 If property value is default - it can be skipped.

+## Icon — external data object.
+Set a searchable english name and icon will be downloaded from Icons8 server.
+Use this to save tokens.
+Examples: `Home`, `Back`, `Close`.

+Has all properties of `Layer`, plus:
+* string _t = "ICON"

+## Photo — external data object.
+Set a searchable english name and photo will be downloaded from Icons8 server.
+Use this to save tokens.

+Has all properties of `Layer`, plus:
+* string _t = "PHOTO"

+## Avatar — external data object.
+Random human avatar will be downloaded from Icons8 server.
+Use this to save tokens.

+Has all properties of `Layer`, plus:
+* string _t = "AVATAR"